Brian Lesher

 Brian Herbert Lesher (born March 5, 1971) is a Belgian former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Oakland Athletics, Seattle Mariners, and Toronto Blue Jays.

 Lesher was born in Belgium where his father, John, a former West Virginia Mountaineers basketball player, was playing professional basketball.
+Lesher played for the University of Delaware and was selected by the Oakland Athletics in the 25th round of the 1992 Major League Baseball draft.